syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Commands.md

 <p>InsertBreakCommand</p>
 </td>
 <td width="217">
-<p>Represents the command that inserts a break at current position in `SfRichTextBoxAdv` control</p>
+<p>Represents the command that inserts a break at current position in a `SfRichTextBoxAdv` control</p>
 </td>
 <td width="152">
 <p>The break type to be inserted</p>